-The IPsec VPN client will use either the Internet Key Exchange (IKE)v1 protocol as defined in RFCs 2407, 2408, 2409, 4109 or the IKEv2 protocol as specified in RFCs 7296 (with mandatory support for NAT traversal as specified in section 2.23), and 4307 to authenticate and establish session keys with the VPN entities.
+The IPsec VPN client will use the Internet Key Exchange (IKE)v1 protocol, IKEv2, or both.
+IKEv1 is implemented as defined in RFCs 2407, 2408, 2409, 4109, and IKEv2 is implemented as specified in RFC 7296 (with mandatory support for NAT traversal as specified in section 2.23) and 4307 to authenticate and establish session keys with the VPN entities.

-In order to show that the TSF implements the RFCs correctly, the evaluator shall perform Assurance Activities documented in the Supporting Document that accompanies this PP-Module.
-In future versions of this PP-Module, Assurance Activities may be augmented, or new ones introduced that cover more aspects of RFC compliance than is currently described in this publication.
+In order to show that the TSF implements the RFCs correctly, the evaluator will perform EAs documented in the Supporting Document that accompanies this PP-Module.
+In future versions of this PP-Module, EAs may be augmented, or new ones introduced that cover more aspects of RFC compliance than is currently described in this publication.